 \section{Aggregating conformal sets}

 A common strategy in predictive modeling is model ensembling---that is, combining multiple predictive models to achieve better prediction accuracy.
 This leads naturally to the question of how we might combine multiple prediction \emph{sets} (rather than combining point predictions).
-Methods for this question are of practical, as well as theoretical, interest.

-Such a question is subtle, however, because the precision of our estimate will vary depending on how dependent the original prediction sets are: if we aggregate $K$ prediction sets that provide relatively independent information, the miscoverage rate should decrease substantially, while if we aggregate $K$ sets that essentially each repeat the same information, then we would not expect their aggregated version to be more accurate.
+Such a question is subtle, however, because the precision of our estimate will vary depending on how dependent the original prediction sets are: if we aggregate $K$ prediction sets that provide relatively independent information, we might hope that the miscoverage rate could decrease substantially, while if we aggregate $K$ sets that essentially each repeat the same information, then we would not expect their aggregated version to be more accurate.
 Indeed, we might even be concerned that aggregation in the presence of arbitrary dependence could potentially even inflate the miscoverage error.
-To address this last concern, we will begin by showing that there is a simple worst-case bound ensuring that aggregation via majority vote will preserve the coverage guarantee up to a factor of two.
+To address this last concern, we will begin by showing that there is a simple worst-case bound ensuring that aggregation via majority vote will preserve the coverage guarantee up to a factor of $2$.
 Next, we will outline a simple strategy that leads to more precise guarantees on coverage, but requires some additional data for calibration.
-Lastly, we relate the question of aggregating prediction sets to the cross-conformal prediction method studied in Chapter~\ref{chapter:cv}.